 The above map shows how our species has colonized most of the planet.
 It shows how our apparent success can also be our downfall.
 The ICUN is wrong that there are no major threats to humans.
 Overpopulation, over-consumption, nuclear war, and the destruction of our life-giving planet all threaten our very survival.
 And the localized threats that the ICUN cites – drought, disease, and natural disasters – will all become global problems if climate change continues without a fundamental system change in industrial society.

-1. We need to defend the right of wild people to remain so, and not force civilization upon them.
+1. We need to defend the right of uncivilized people to remain so, and not force civilization upon them.
 If we do, we lose that link to the essence of our species.
-True, pure humanness is hanging on only in the endangered cultures of wild people.
+True, pure humanness is hanging on only in the endangered cultures of the uncivilized.

-2. We need to reintroduce domesticated people to nature, and let them be wild once again.
-We need to raise our children to understand that they too are wild animals, and it’s okay to act like it!
+2. We need to reintroduce civilized people to nature, and teach them to connect with their animal instincts.
+We need to raise our children to understand that they too are wild animals.